abiespinal04/RESTful-API-/README.md

 # RESTful-API-

-Created a RESTful api connected to a mongodb
+A RESTful api that is connected to a mongodb.